 Canada has excellent relations with Slovenia.
 Canada recognized Slovenian independence in January 1992, and established diplomatic relations a year later.
-There are almost 36,000 Canadians of Slovenian origin.
-Slovenia has an Embassy in Ottawa and honorary consuls in Toronto, Vancouver and Moncton.
+There are approximately 37,000 Canadians of Slovenian origin.
+Slovenia has an Embassy in Ottawa, an Honorary Consulate General in Toronto and honorary consulates in Vancouver, Calgary and Moncton.
 Canada's Ambassador to Slovenia is resident in Budapest.
 The Embassy is assisted by an honorary consul in Ljubljana, Slovenia's capital.

 Canada and Slovenia often seek shared goals due to a common commitment to multilateralism and the rule of law.
-Canada supported Slovenia’s Chairmanship of the OSCE and is pleased that Slovenia will join the OECD.
-Slovenia is a strong supporter of the Ottawa landmines process, and Canada has contributed to Slovenia's International Trust Fund for Demining and Mine Victims Assistance.
+Slovenia joined NATO in 2004, and is also a member of the OSCE and OECD.
+Canada has contributed to Slovenia's International Trust Fund for demining projects.

-A Youth Mobility Agreement between Canada and Slovenia was signed in October 2009, and was implemented on July 1st 2010.
-Under the agreement Slovenian and Canadian youths between 18 and 35 will be able to learn about and explore each other’s country, languages, cultures and societies by living and working in their opposite country for a period of up to one year.
-Currently this program is open to 200 Slovenian and 200 Canadian youths each year.
+A Youth Mobility Agreement between Canada and Slovenia was signed in October 2009, and was implemented on 1 July 2010.
+Under the agreement Slovenian and Canadian youths between 18 and 35 years old are able to learn about and explore each other’s country, languages, cultures and societies by living and working in their opposite country for a period of up to one year.
+Currently this program is open to 100 Slovenian and 100 Canadian youths annually.

 Canada’s commercial interest has not been exploited to its potential in Slovenia.
 In 2015, bilateral merchandise trade between the two countries was $170 million Canadian dollars.
 Most Canadian exports are in high value-added products and services, particularly in the aerospace industry.